sumukhvaidya/sumukhvaidya.github.io/_pages/cv.md

   * Handpicked 12 mentors from 22 applicants as the acting DAMP head of 3 newly inducted departments

 * Mar '18 - Mar '19: Institute Student Mentor
-  * The Institute Student Mentorship Program provides a Senior mentor to freshmen at IIT Bombay, helping them adjust to university life
+  * The <a href="https://smp.gymkhana.iitb.ac.in/"> Institute Student Mentorship Program</a> provides a Senior mentor to freshmen at IIT Bombay, helping them adjust to university life
   * Helped guide 10 freshmen in life at IITB
   * Was selected among 80 mentors from a pool of 300+ applicants